coding-seahorse/archive-portfolio/README.md

 # Portfolio Website

-A fully responsive portfolio website to showcase my skills as well as my other projects.
+A fully responsive portfolio website that I built as a way to showcase my skills and projects.

 ## Built With